Jeannette-Schaadhardt/JamMate/README.md

 Kevin Johnson

 ## The Goal:

 Develop a web app called JamMate for finding musicians and artists via social media-like functionality using JS / HTML / CSS, hosted on Google Cloud Platform.

 ## Requirements:

 Create a profile with various items like your instrument, experience level, preferred genre/styles, etc.
 Create posts detailing what you are looking for and allow users to post their own personal ads Enable users to upload audio and/or video samples of their music Create a review system allowing other users to drop comments Allow search functionality so users can filter by an acceptable radius, instrument, skill level, etc.

 ## Development:

 Developing Locally (for us. this might get complicated the more dependencies we include, so we will expand more for our sake.) <br>

 1. npm install
-2. npm i nodemon express
+2. npm i nodemon express ejs express-session
-   nodemon - for auto server restart after a change is detected
+   # nodemon - for auto server restart after a change is detected
-3. npm install express express-openid-connect --save for auth0 compliance
+3. npm install express express-openid-connect --save
+   # for auth0 compliance
+4. gcloud init
+5. npm i @google-cloud/datastore
+6. gcloud config set project jammate-cs467
+   # Configure gcloud for your project
-4. either<br>(command line) nodemon server.js <br> (visual studio code) start debugger.
+7. either<br>(command line) nodemon server.js <br> (visual studio code) start debugger.
-5. In browser go to localhost:9001
+8. In browser go to localhost:9001

 A sample work flow is to use Visual Studio Code, fetch the repository from Github, run the above commands, then with context on the server.js go to **Run -> Start Debugging**.
 This will recognize this as a nodejs application and run it accordingly.

 ## [Auth0](https://auth0.com/docs/quickstart/webapp/express/interactive)